-Family Style Dining: With the exception of MST programs that serve buffet-style meals, CYS programs sit and dine "Family style" with children/youth in FCC homes and centers.
+Family Style Dining: With the exception of the buffet-style meals provided at MST programs, CYS programs sit and dine "Family style" with children/youth in centers.
 Family style dining promotes expanded language and cognition skills, builds fine motor skills and models appropriate eating habits while fostering social interactions.
 Most importantly, Family style dining promotes a feeling of unity and acceptance that is essential to emotional development.
 It is developmentally age appropriate for children/youth to participate in cleaning and setting tables, preparing meals, serving themselves (with staff assistance if needed) and assisting with clean-up after meals.

-Parent Feedback and Participation: Parents who wish to share questions, comments or concerns regarding FMWR or CYS programs may do so by attending Parent Advisory Board (PAB) meetings (see Parent Participation Program below) and/or contacting their facility management team.
+Parent Feedback and Participation: Parents who wish to share questions, comments or concerns regarding FMWR or CYS programs may do so by contacting their Facility Director.
+We welcome you to attend Parent Advisory Board (PAB) meetings to bring forward a topic of concern/interest beneficial to the program if it is of shared concern/interest to the majority of stakeholders (see Parent Participation Program below).

-Parents are encouraged to participate in the planning and evaluation of programs through annual Garrison Multi-Discipline Team Inspection (MDTI) and Army Higher Headquarters Inspection (AHHI) program surveys, NAEYC and COA Accreditation surveys.
-Parents may also voice their compliments and concerns by completing an Interactive Customer Evaluation (ICE) survey through our Garrison's website: www.WestPoint.armymwr.com.
+Parents are encouraged to participate in the planning and evaluation of programs through annual Garrison Multi-Discipline Team Inspections (MDTIs) and the Army Higher Headquarters Inspection (AHHI) program surveys, local patron satisfaction surveys, NAEYC and COA Accreditation surveys.
+Parents may also voice their comments and concerns by completing an Interactive Customer Evaluation survey through our Garrison's website: www.WestPoint.armymwr.com.

-Parent conferences (offered twice annually) are also an excellent opportunity for parents to stay informed and involved.
+Parent conferences: Offered twice annually in CDC programs, Parent conferences are an excellent opportunity for parents to stay informed and involved.
 Conferences provide parents a formal means of communicating with those who provide direct care to their children on a regular basis.
-Conferences offer a great opportunity for parents keep up to date on program news and information while discussing their child's/youth's developmental progress.
-Parents will be given an opportunity to sign up with their child's caregiver.
+Conferences offer a great opportunity for parents keep up to date on program news and information while discussing their child's developmental progress.
+Parents will be given an opportunity to sign up twice a year with their child's caregiver, but may also request a conference in addition to the bi-annual times.

 Parent Participation Program: The Military Child Care Act requires the establishment of a parent participation program at each DoD Installation.
 The program allows parents to earn points by participating in pre-approved activities on post, off post or in the comfort of the parent's home.
 Parents may earn a fee reduction for participating a minimum of 10 hours in CYS programs.
 A 10 percent reduction on one month's fee for one child may be awarded for each 10 hours of parent participation.
 Parent Participation points may only be used for regularly scheduled programs.
-Parent Participation points may not be used to reduce hourly care fees.
+Parent Participation points may not be used to reduce hourly care fees and are not transferable from one household to the next.
 For more information on the Parent Participation Program, please contact the P&OS Director, at (845) 938-3969.